Dining Room Standard Sizes: The Size Guide

 The apron of the table is another important factor to consider when adding armchairs to a dining space.

 An alternative to a table with an apron would be a slab-style table.
 These tables forgo the apron, opting to instead show the table internals with pride.
-The lack of an apron allows for extra space for armchairs so they can be neatly tucked in.

 Standard Gathering Table Sizes

 Gathering tables, also known as counter-height tables, follow dining table standards for length and width, while the height is usually 36 inches.

 These tables are great for informal dining spaces, such as breakfast nooks.
 They can also be repurposed as a standing desk!

 Gathering tables are typically fitted with counter chairs these chairs have the same standards for width and depth as dining chairs, but have an average height of 24-26 inches.
 This allows for the 12 inches of space that is recommended between the table and seat.

 Round dining tables are a great option for a smaller space, as the lack of corners make the table much more compact.
 A round table, like our Palm Desert Mid-Century Modern Round Table, also cultivates an atmosphere of coziness and togetherness, since you can easily see and converse with others.
 For larger groups, however, we recommend going with a standard dining table.

 The Palm Desert Deco-Modern Round Table with Chiavari Dining Chairs

 Like dining tables, the amount of seats that a table can support varies depending on the width of seating as well as the design of the pedestal on which the table sits.